Jūjika no Rokunin: Popularity

 Jūjika no Rokunin is said to be popular for its themes revolving around bullying and revenge, and was not very popular when it first serialized in Bessatsu Shōnen Magazine in March 2020.
 The manga was discontinued in the magazine's November issue of that same year due to poor sales of first volume.
 Later, the manga was transferred to the Magazine Pocket online platform, and Jūjika no Rokunin quickly became one of the most popular manga of the app, and its popularity led to the first three volumes being reprinted.
 In March 2021, the manga had over 13 million views on Magazine Pocket app "Magapoke".
 In June 2021, Due to the popularity of the electronic version of the manga, volume sales were 6.6 times higher than paper sales.
 In May 2022, in first popularity poll of the series, Shun Uruma Sr. ranks first with 50% of votes, in June 2022 popularity poll of the series, Shun Uruma Sr. acquiring the first position with 8633 votes, with Kaname Shirakawa and Shun Uruma acquiring second and third place.
+In December 2025, Jūjika no Rokunin manga ranked third on "2025 Manga Kingdom Annual Ranking".